mswjs/msw/README.md

 <h1 align="center">MSW</h1>

-<p align="center">MSW (Mock Service Worker) is an API mocking library that operates by intercepting outgoing requests.</p>
+<p align="center">Mock Service Worker (MSW) is a client-side API mocking library that operates by intercepting outgoing requests using Service Workers.</p>

 ## Features

 - **Server-less**.
-Doesn't establish any servers, operates entirely in a browser;
+Doesn't establish any servers, operating entirely in a browser;
 - **Deviation-free**.
-Intercepts production URI requests from your page and mocks their responses;
+Intercepts production URI requests from your page and mocks their responses, without having to deal with mocked URI.
 - **Mocking as a tool**.
-Enable/disable/change mocking logic on runtime instantly without any compilations or rebuilds.
+Enable/change/disable mocking on runtime _instantly_ without any compilations or rebuilds.
 Control the MSW lifecycle from your browser's DevTools;
 - **Essentials**.
-Mock status codes, headers, delay responses, and create custom response mocking functions.
+Use [Express](https://github.com/expressjs/express/)-like syntax to define which requests to mock.
+Respond with custom status codes, headers, delays, or create custom response resolvers.

 ## Documentation